seven-vector-databases/seven-vector-databases.github.io/src/part-main/day1-postgres.md

 ### Create a Vector Index

-`pgvector` supports two index types: IVFFlat and HNSW.
-We'll use HNSW, which gives better recall and is the recommended default for most workloads.
+`pgvector` supports two index types: `IVFFlat` and `HNSW`.
+We'll use `HNSW`, which gives better recall and is the recommended default for most workloads.
 Note that we'll create the index after loading data - building it incrementally during inserts is significantly slower for bulk loads.

 ```python
 cursor.execute("""